salimsaidhemed/SeniorMate/README.md

 # SeniorMate
-A lightweight Flask-based data entry and management system for elderly care field workers, with database migrations, admin dashboard, and Keycloak authentication.
+**SeniorMate** is a lightweight web application for elderly care field workers to submit and manage visit records using mobile devices.
+Built with **Flask**, **SQLAlchemy**, **Flask-Admin**, and optionally **Keycloak OIDC** for authentication.

+---

+## 🚀 Features
+- 🔑 Local or Keycloak/AD authentication
+- 🗄️ Database migrations using **Flask-Migrate**
+- 📊 Admin dashboard with **Flask-Admin**
+- 📝 Data entry forms for field visits
+- 📦 Docker & Nginx ready
+- 🏗️ Future Vue frontend placeholder included